Jerome-openclassroom/eco-profile-saint-julien-1060/README.md

 - **Small mammals**: voles
 - **Insects**: zygoptera, anisoptera, probable hummingbird hawk-moth

+## 🔬 Soil Microfauna (Berlèse Funnel Extraction)

+Three specimens were extracted from leaf litter collected in the adjacent mixed beech–fir forest.
+A Berlèse funnel was used to isolate the microarthropods, which were then imaged under a stereomicroscope using digiscoping with a millimetric grid for scale reference (note: slight shape deformation may occur due to alcohol preservation).

+- **Collembola.JPG** — Typical Collembola (springtail), abundant in moist organic layers.
+- **Oribatida.JPG** — Oribatid mite, indicative of active litter decomposition.
+- **Pseudoscorpionida.JPG** — Pseudoscorpion, small predatory arthropod, marker of well-balanced soil biodiversity.

+This microfaunal set provides a snapshot of soil ecosystem health and trophic interactions in semi-natural montane litter.

 ## 🔧 Instruments & Observational Tools

 | Tool | Description | Use |